AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 What this does it to react to changes to the **@Input()** values of the component.
 BINGO!

-As we are treating the input as immutable, the function will only be executed when the data is changed from the parent component, thereby also avoiding unnecessary execution of the code inside the function.
+As we are treating the input as immutable, the function will only be executed when the data is changed by the parent component, thereby also avoiding unnecessary execution of the code inside the function.

 So our child component becomes: